 Classical Studies: Greek

-- General Education Requirement Fulfillment: Writing Centered; Fourth Semester Language Alternative
+- General Education Requirement Fulfillment: Writing-centered; Thinking Historically; Fourth Semester Language Requirement

 - Prerequisite: GREEK 232 or consent of instructor

 - Offering: Triennially in Spring